igin/hochzeits-duell/README.md

 Game developed specifically for the wedding of Bettina & Nick.

-The game is based on the TV quiz show 5 gegen 5.
+The game is based on the TV quiz show 5 gegen 5 (Familienduell).

 # Running